Metropolis (2001 film): Plot

-Divergence between Manga and Anime
+Differences between the manga and anime

-Tezuka's original manga centers around the artificial humanoid Mitchi, who is able to fly and change sex and who is pursued by Duke Red and his Red Party who intend to use Mitchi for destructive purposes.
-Shunsaku Ban and his nephew Kenichi find Mitchi after her creator, Dr. Charles Laughton, is killed and they protect her as they search for her parents.
-Unlike Tima's desire to be human, the cause for Mitchi's destructive rampage in the manga's climax is the revelation that, as a robot, she has no parents.
+Tezuka's original manga centers around the artificial humanoid Mitchi, who can fly and change sex.
+She is pursued by Duke Red and his Red Party, who intend to use Mitchi for destructive purposes.
+Shunsaku Ban and his nephew Kenichi find Mitchi after her creator, Dr. Charles Laughton, is killed, and protect her as they search for her parents.
+Where in the film, Tima's desires to be human, the cause for Mitchi's destructive rampage which takes place in the manga's climax is the revelation that, as a robot, she has no parents.

 The 2001 film incorporates more elements from the Fritz Lang film Metropolis.
 When making the original Metropolis manga, Tezuka said that the only inspiration he got from Fritz Lang's Metropolis was a still image from the film where a female robot was being born.
-In addition to adopting set designs of the original film, the 2001 film has more emphasis on a strong and pervasive theme of class struggle in a dystopian, plutocratic society and expands it to examine the relationship of robots with their human masters.
-(This relationship was explored by Tezuka in great detail with his popular series Astro Boy.)
-The anime adaptation also removes many of the more fanciful elements out of Tezuka's manga, such as a flying, gender swapping humanoid.
-Here, Mitchi is replaced by "Tima", who is permanently female and cannot fly.
-In this version, Kenichi is an assistant to his uncle and forms a very strong friendship with Tima even though neither know she's a robot.
-Tima and Kenichi seem to care for each other deeply, as seen when Tima is worried about Kenichi when he's unconscious.
-Kenichi even goes so far as to remove Tima from the throne in an effort to save her and not allow her to become a weapon of evil.
-Tima was taught language by Kenichi and that she was someone unique.
-She also considered him her only family because he was kind to her and protected her; it seems that she loved Kenichi very much.
-It can be assumed that Kenichi fell in love with Tima, shown in many scenes when he blushes when he sees her writing his name so she wouldn't forget him.
-Kenichi didn't seem to care if Tima was robot or not, showing that he was willing to rescue her because of how much he cared for her.
-Tima only remembered Kenichi when he tried to save her because of everything he taught her.
-Tima's relationship with Kenichi ends, however, when Tima accepts her identity as a robot over that of a female human, triggering a robot revolution.
+In addition to adopting set designs from the original film, the 2001 film has more emphasis on a theme of pervasive class struggle in a dystopian, plutocratic society and expands it to examine the relationship of robots with their human masters.
+(This relationship was explored by Tezuka in great detail in the series Astro Boy.)
+Mitchi is replaced by "Tima", who is permanently female and cannot fly.
+In this version, Kenichi is an assistant to his uncle and forms a strong friendship with Tima even though neither know she is artificial.
+Tima's relationship with Kenichi ends when Tima accepts her identity as a robot over that of a female human, which triggers a robot revolution.